ElinaBoman/pp1-dogbakery/README.md

 ## Credits

 * Content
-  * The Favicons in the header and footer menu comes from Font Awesome.
+  * The Favicons in the header and footer menu comes from the website Font Awesome.
-  * Instructions have to add hover function has been taken from W3 Schools.
+  * Instructions on how to add hover function has been taken from the website W3 Schools.
-  * Instructions how to make a picture into a circle shape comes from The love Running project.
+  * Instructions on how to add a picture into a circle shape comes from The love Running project at Code Institute.
-  * Information on how to built a website has been learned with Love Running project.
+  * Information on how to built a website has been learned with Love Running project at the Code Institute.
   * Fonts have been imported from Google fonts.

-* Media
+* Media Images
   *  Pexels
      *  bulldog-sitting-wooden-table
      *  dog with lollipop